The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 Offers Telehealth

-Jaya Trivedi is a Neurologist in Dallas, Texas.
+Jaya Trivedi is a Neurologist practicing medicine in Dallas, Texas.
 Dr. Trivedi is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Polymyositis, Pompe Disease, and Thymectomy.
+She is also highly rated in 39 other conditions, according to our data.
+Her clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Polymyositis, Myasthenia Gravis, and Thymectomy.

 Experienced in Congenital Myasthenic Syndrome